 Individuals with a pear shape tend to lose weight first in the face and upper body.
 As you continue to lose weight, however, the weight change will show up in other places, too.
 Take measurements before and after weight loss to help you gauge your progress.
 With the right balance of diet and exercise, you can lose weight, keep it off and build definition into your upper body.

 Characteristics of the pear shape include narrow shoulders and a tendency to store extra weight in the lower body.
-The pear shape is more common in women,but men can also carry weight in a pear-shaped pattern.
-Although body shape and overweight or obese tendencies are very likely genetic, diet and exercise habits are the primary culprits in weight issues.
+The pear shape is more common in women, but men can also carry weight in a pear-shaped pattern.
+Although body shape and the tendency to have overweight or obesity are very likely genetic, diet and exercise habits are the primary culprits in weight issues.

 Weight loss and weight maintenance strategies follow basic principles, regardless of body shape.
 To lose weight, you need to create a negative calorie balance.
 The American Heart Associations recommends that you approach weight management by first determining the amount of calories you need to support your weight goal and your level of physical activity.
 Set your calorie target so that you take in 250 to 500 fewer calories than you burn.
 Continue to maintain and improve your diet and exercise routine once you have reached your goal to prevent the regain of lost weight.

 Although genes strongly influence the shape of your body, building tone in the upper body during and after weight loss helps balance your proportions.
 Strength-building exercises that work the arms and shoulders help broaden the upper body and build calorie-burning lean muscle mass.
 An intensive cardiovascular regimen also makes a difference, burning more calories to boost weight loss and keep it off.